 • About share house

-Last Modified:2025.03.24
+Last Modified:2025.09.30

-To receive a take-home pay of 250,000 yen, you need a monthly salary of approximately 320,000 to 340,000 yen.
-This is equivalent to an annual salary of about 4 million to 4.5 million yen.
+To receive a take-home pay of 250,000 yen, you need a monthly salary of approximately 320,000 to 340,000 yen, which is equivalent to an annual salary of about 4,000,000 to 4,500,000 yen.

-Is a take-home pay of 250,000 yen a lot or a little?
-[Compared to the average by age and gender]
+Is 250,000 yen a lot or a little?
+[Compared to averages by age and gender]

-Whether or not you receive a bonus has a big impact on the stability of your life throughout the year.
+Whether or not you receive a bonus has a significant impact on the stability of your life throughout the year.
 Even if your monthly take-home pay is 250,000 yen, if you receive a bonus of one to two months' salary in summer and winter, your annual income will increase significantly, making it easier to save money and cover unexpected expenses.

 What is the actual breakdown of living expenses for a single person?